Rio Rancho Domestic Violence Lawyers

 What are the typical “conditions of release” on a domestic violence charge?

 You may be subject to many conditions of release.
 The most common are:

 - Travel restrictions (no leaving the state, for example)

 - No possession of firearms, even if it is required for your job

 Some of these restrictions can be modified with a persuasive petition to the court.
 Do not break an existing restriction or you could be arrested.
 Speak with our knowledgeable Rio Rancho domestic violence attorneys to understand more about conditions of release.

 If you have been charged with domestic violence in Rio Rancho, New Mexico, you are at war whether you know it or not and whether you like it or not.
 Do not march into battle alone, even if you are innocent and you believe that “justice will prevail.”
 Unfortunately, in New Mexico courts, it is admissible evidence and persuasive advocacy that prevail, and justice only prevails if it coincides with these advantages.

-At New Mexico Criminal Law, it is our lawyer’s job to see to it that these advantages are yours.
+At New Mexico Criminal Law, it is our attorney’s job to see to it that these advantages are yours.
 Our trusted Rio Rancho domestic violence lawyers have shaved thousands of years off of prison sentences sought by aggressive Rio Rancho prosecutors.
 We have won complete acquittals for many of our clients also.
-Call us to speak with an experienced domestic violence attorney at 505-200-2982 or fill out our online contact form to schedule an appointment.
+Call us to speak with an experienced domestic violence lawyer at 505-200-2982 or fill out our online contact form to schedule an appointment.
 We serve clients from Sara’s Meadow, Diamond Ridge, Enchanted Hills, and elsewhere in the Rio Rancho area.